XingshengXu/A-Trip-Home/README.md

 # A Trip Home

 ## Introduction
 With colorful graphics, lively music, and engaging gameplay, "A Trip Home" is the perfect game for players of all ages who love typing games and cute cat.
-Also, with a low change, you will run into a secret Easter egg.
+Also, with a low chance, you will run into a secret Easter egg.
 So grab your keyboard and get ready to help the cat make its way home in this pawsome five minutes adventure!

 ## Game Features
 1. Beautiful graphics and smooth animations make for an immersive gaming experience.